-Our design guide to Marrakesh is perfect because Morocco has a rich and colorful history that spans more than 1,000 years.
-Marrakesh is the country’s fourth city and like the others, is well known for its variety of architectural styles including Andalusian, Berber-Arabic and French, and its streets are filled with fascinating sites.
+Our design guide to Marrakesh is perfect because Morocco has a rich and colorful history.
+And it spans more than 1,000 years.
+Marrakesh is the country’s fourth city.
+Like Morocco’s other cities, it is famous for its variety of architectural styles.
+These include Andalusian, Berber-Arabic and French, and its streets are full of fascinating sites.

 Koutoubia Mosque Marrakesh

-There are a number of buildings to visit if you are fascinated by superb architecture, starting with Koutoubia Mosque is situated in the heart of the Medina (old city) close to Djemaa-el-Fna, the main square.
-This mosque is the largest in the city and its minaret stands 77 metres high and its rose- coloured stone is very distinctive.
-The mosque dates from the 12th century, but in the last 100 years, its position was very carefully adjusted, as it was felt that it did not face Mecca properly!
-Unfortunately, non-Muslims cannot enter the mosque, but its Moorish architectural style with archways and intricate stonework can be appreciated from the outside.
-The mosque is lit at night.
+There are a number of buildings to visit to explore the superb architecture.
+Start with the Koutoubia Mosque, situated in the heart of the Medina (old city) close to Djemaa-el-Fna, the main square.
+This mosque is the largest in the city.
+Its minaret stands 77 meters high and its rose- colored stone is very distinctive.
+The mosque dates from the 12th century, but in the last 100 years, its position had to shift.
+The mosque did not face Mecca properly!
+Unfortunately, non-Muslims cannot enter the mosque.
+Its Moorish architectural style with archways and intricate stonework is still stunning from the outside.
+Lights cover the mosque at night.

 Koutoubia Mosque is in Rue el Ksour

-Bahia Palace means ‘Palace of the Brilliant’ and it was built in the late 19th century and has 150 rooms – including a harem.
-The rooms are beautifully curated and have a rich assortment of Berber ornaments, and there are beautiful palace gardens, with numerous citrus trees to enjoy, putting it close to the top of the list of our design guide to Marrakesh.
+Bahia Palace means ‘Palace of the Brilliant’.
+It was built in the late 19th century and has 150 rooms – including a harem.
+The rooms are beautifully curated and have a rich assortment of Berber ornaments.
+It’s also home to beautiful palace gardens full of citrus trees, putting it close to the top of our design guide to Marrakesh.
 The palace hosts various events including a major arts festival, be sure to see what’s on during your visit.

 Bahia Palace, Avenue Imam El Ghazali is open daily throughout the year from 09.00-16.45